PelleLille/hsl-docs/functions.rst

 	  Set the type field of the `Content-Type` header.
 The default type is `text/plain`, and the charset is always utf-8.

 	  :param string type: the content type
 	  :return: this
 	  :rtype: MIME

+  .. function:: MIME.setBoundary(boundary)

+	  Set the MIME boundary for `multipart/\*` messages.
+The default is to use an UUID.

+	  :param string boundary: the boundary
+	  :return: this
+	  :rtype: MIME